 Felix, the fallen angel who’s always the voice of guidance and reason and who may be a pacifist but would do anything to protect his wife.

-Marcus, the vampire who is a product of his time and 2000 years of vampire society and may have some questionable views but who supported Daniel from the start and who treats his companions well and really just wants to find a true love of his own.
+Marcus, the vampire who is a product of his time and 2000 years of vampire society and may have some questionable views but who supported Daniel from the start and who really just wants to find a true love of his own.

-Marini, the vampire who loved once and might have been a good man but who became unhinged and mad for power after so many years alive and made for a formidable villain.
+Marini, the vampire who loved once and might have been a good man but who became unhinged and mad for power after so many years alive.

-Declan, the faery heir to the throne who may be a jerk and way too blunt about inappropriate things but who carries the heavy burden of someday running a kingdom, who misses the closeness he once had with his brother, and who proved he’s capable of doing the right thing sometimes.
+Declan, the faery heir to the throne who may be a jerk and way too blunt about inappropriate things but who carries the heavy burden of someday running a kingdom and who proved he’s capable of doing the right thing sometimes.

-Dev, the faery prince who was shunned by his people and betrayed by his family because of his mortality and who felt expendable and wrapped up all his self worth in how well he could please people sexually since that’s all he was considered good for in his homeland.
+Dev, the faery prince who was shunned by his people because of his mortality and who felt expendable and wrapped up all his self worth in how well he could please people sexually but is fiercely protective of the new family he’s found.

-Daniel, the vampire who felt like a monster after turning and becoming the Council’s killing machine but who loves Zoey more than anything and whose biggest fear was that this new mess they found themselves in would be the death of her.
+Daniel, the vampire who felt like a monster after turning and becoming the Council’s killing machine but who loves Zoey more than anything and whose biggest fear is that this new vampire life of his will be the death of her.

 And Zoey, the human who never lets anything stop her, supernatural or otherwise, when it comes to those she loves.